Cost factor hall heating - 10 savings tips from the expert

 The first piece of good news is that if you have a modern infrared indoor heating system in operation, you will save a lot of energy right from the start - regardless of the year of manufacture.
 Current models, when smartly controlled, are even more economical and can be operated with renewable energies, so replacing them can be economical, but you are basically on the right side.

 The second piece of good news is that energy consumption can be reduced even further if you make the most of the potential of your energy-saving hall heating system.
-After all, the most economical heating system is the one that is not needed.
-As your infrared heating works quickly, the temperature in the building can be lowered when no work is being carried out and work areas can be heated up again quickly when required.
+Because, as hall heating expert Thomas Kübler says: "The most economical heating system is the one that is not running."
+As your infrared heating system works quickly, the temperature in the building can be lowered when no work is being carried out and work areas can be heated up again quickly when required.
 We would like to give you some important tips on this:

 Tip 1: Reduce the heating times to what is really necessary.